dtenenba/geo_ingestion/README.md

-If a GEO series uses more than one platform (as does GSE16102), then there will be four molecular collections for the series:
+If a GEO series uses more than one platform (as does GSE16102), then there will be two molecular collections for each platform used:

 * `sarc_geo_GSE16102-GPL96`
 * `sarc_geo_GSE16102-GPL96_gene`